WebDevStudios/wp-search-with-algolia/README.txt

 = Should I switch to this plugin? =

 Yes.
 Because Algolia no longer supports their plugin, you will no longer receive updates.
-WebDevStudios uses Algolia on many of it's projects, and is committed to maintaining this plugin for years to come.
+WebDevStudios uses Algolia on many of its projects, and is committed to maintaining this plugin.

 = How do I switch from the "Search by Algolia – Instant & Relevant results" plugin? =